Luthaf/rascaline/docs/src/references/api/cxx/misc.rst

 Logging should be handled using the :ref:`C API <c-api-logging>` functions.

-.. doxygenclass:: rascaline::RascalineError
+.. doxygenclass:: featomic::FeatomicError
     :members:

-.. doxygenclass:: rascaline::Profiler
+.. doxygenclass:: featomic::Profiler
     :members: